meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

 ## Context and Constraints

-I conducted a small-scale controlled ablation based on OpenVLThinker / OpenVLThinkerV2.
+I conducted a small-scale controlled ablation based on OpenVLThinkerV2.

 A full reproduction was not feasible because the original checkpoint and exact filtered training subset were not available, and the original setup requires a much larger vision-language model and significantly more compute.